This is the farmhouse

 And it needed to stay that way.

-The room has become our utility room.
+The room is now our utility room.
 It’s still the place for taking off muddy boots and coats.
 But it’s also a hub for our new heating system, a place to wash and dry laundry and a home for our fridge freezer.

 It now looks like this.

-The old flagstones, which were in poor condition, have been topped with screed and finished with wood-effect ceramic tiles.
+The old flagstones have been topped with screed and finished with wood-effect ceramic tiles.

-We’ve installed a full worktop with a new sink and a cupboard for laundry and cleaning supplies.
+We’ve installed a full worktop with a new sink and cupboard.

 And the freestanding cupboard, which was falling to pieces, has been removed to make way for a new boiler and heating system.